Chapter 10: When Aliens Land – Global Governance and International Cooperation

 The UN’s core principles strikes a balance: it respects national sovereignty, but this can make achieving meaningful change a challenge.
 United Nations.
 CC BY-NC-ND .

 The wields extraordinary power, making it one of the most important—and polarizing—elements of the United Nations.
 With the authority to authorize military interventions, impose sanctions, and make decisions that are binding on all member states, the Security Council is often at the center of international crises.
-In Arrival, the dynamics of the Security Council are echoed in how major nations dominate decision-making about the global response to the alien ships, sidelining smaller nations in the process, much like how the Council’s permanent members often overshadow others in real-world scenarios.
-This mirrors real-world criticisms of the Council’s power structure, where the five permanent members (China, France, Russia, the United Kingdom, and the United States) hold veto power.
-This privilege allows any of them to block resolutions, often stalling collective action.
-For instance, during the Syrian conflict, vetoes by Russia and China repeatedly prevented resolutions aimed at holding the Assad regime accountable or authorizing military intervention.
-While this structure ensures that powerful nations remain engaged in the UN system, it also undermines the Council’s legitimacy and ability to act decisively.
-In Arrival, the tension among powerful nations reflects this imbalance, showing how fragmented leadership can escalate conflicts and hamper collective responses.
-When the Security Council is decides to act, tools such as peacekeeping operations, may be deployed to address crises on the ground.
+This reflects ongoing real-world criticisms of the Council’s power structure, where the five permanent members (China, France, Russia, the United Kingdom, and the United States) each hold veto power.
+This privilege allows any of them to block resolutions, often stalling collective action even in the face of humanitarian emergencies.
+For instance, during the Syrian conflict, repeated vetoes by Russia and China prevented the Council from passing resolutions aimed at holding the Assad regime accountable or authorizing military intervention.
+While the current structure was designed to keep major powers engaged and prevent unilateral action, it often undermines the Council’s legitimacy and its ability to respond swiftly to global crises.

+When bullets stop flying, the hard work of building peace often begins—and that’s where the UN’s boots-on-the-ground presence matters most.
 On the ground, often represent the UN’s most visible contribution to global governance.
 These missions involve deploying neutral forces to conflict zones to maintain ceasefires, protect civilians, and support transitions to peace.
-While Arrival doesn’t explicitly depict peacekeeping, the film’s portrayal of international coalitions attempting to mediate tensions between nations mirrors the essence of these operations, as countries struggle to prevent misunderstandings from escalating into violence.
 In real-world conflicts like those in Rwanda or the Balkans, peacekeeping missions have been crucial in preventing further violence and stabilizing regions.
 For example, in Rwanda, despite the tragic failure to prevent genocide in 1994, UN peacekeepers later played a key role in rebuilding the country and supporting reconciliation efforts.
+Another success story is the UN’s mission in Namibia (UNTAG), which helped guide the country peacefully to independence from South African control in 1990.
 However, peacekeeping missions are not without challenges.
 They often suffer from limited resources, unclear mandates, and occasional allegations of misconduct by peacekeepers.
-In Arrival, we see similar struggles for coordination and effectiveness as nations grapple with differing priorities and agendas, underscoring the need for inclusive dialogue to prevent conflict.
 This highlights the importance of maintaining open communication, which is a central function of the UN General Assembly.

 The is the only body within the United Nations where every member state has an equal voice.
 It serves as a forum for all 193 member states to debate and address global issues, providing a platform for smaller nations to influence international discourse.
-In Arrival, this inclusivity is reflected in the scenes where smaller nations push for greater transparency and advocate for a cooperative approach to understanding the aliens’ message, showing how diverse perspectives can enhance decision-making.
-Unlike the Security Council, however, the General Assembly’s resolutions are non-binding, meaning they cannot enforce actions.
+Sometimes all you need to avoid catastrophe is a place to have a conversation.
+In Arrival, watch the scene below where Louise manages to avoid a diaster with China by directly appealing to General Shang with a personal phone call.
+Just like a phone call between two people though, the General Assembly cannot create law or make demands.
+Unlike the Security Council, the General Assembly’s resolutions are non-binding, meaning they cannot enforce actions.
 Still, the Assembly has played a critical role in shaping global norms, such as the adoption of the Universal Declaration of Human Rights in 1948 or more recently advancing the Sustainable Development Goals to address poverty, inequality, and environmental challenges.
 While its decisions may lack enforcement power, the Assembly helps build consensus and foster dialogue, creating the foundation for legal frameworks that guide international relations.
 These legal frameworks, known as , are another cornerstone of global governance.

 International law provides the rules of the game for how states interact.
 It governs everything from trade agreements and environmental protections to the conduct of war and human rights.
 In Arrival, the absence of a shared legal or communicative framework leads to chaos, as nations misinterpret the aliens’ message and escalate tensions, illustrating the dangers of operating without clear international norms.
 This reflects the critical role of international law in fostering stability and accountability in global relations.
 Treaties like the Geneva Conventions, which set standards for humanitarian treatment during conflict, or the Kyoto Protocol, which outlines obligations for reducing greenhouse gas emissions, illustrate how international law works to regulate behavior and build trust among nations.
 However, enforcement remains a persistent challenge, as compliance often depends on states’ willingness to cooperate.
 In Arrival, the eventual breakthrough in communication—achieved through shared understanding and mutual respect—serves as a metaphor for the potential of international law to create order and resolve conflicts.
 It also underscores the broader theme of global governance: the need for trust, communication, and collective will to address the world’s most pressing challenges.